MNasser99/data-flow-demo/README.md

 - Collation: Has two options:
   - Full: Will produce a csv file with exactly n rows.
 If one of the input files don't have enough rows, its last rows will be left blank.
   - Normal: Will produce a csv with n rows as long as both files have rows equal to or more than n.
 Otherwise, it will produce as many rows as the smaller of the two files.
-- Download Checkbox: Determines whether the result will be viewed online or downloaded as a csv.
+- Download Checkbox: Determines whether the result will be printed on the website or downloaded as a csv.